mellow-finance/mellow-vaults/docs/mellow-permissionless-vaults/api.md

 |`variableBorrowIndex`| uint256 | The new variable borrow index

+# ILendingPoolAddressesProvider

-Main registry of addresses part of or connected to the protocol, including permissioned roles
+🤓 Main registry of addresses part of or connected to the protocol, including permissioned roles

 - Acting also as factory of proxies and admin of those, so with right to change its implementations